project-origin/stamp/README.md

 ## tl:dr

-In the Project-Origin Electricity implementation, consists of a fungible and non-fungible digital assets, where the non-fungible assets are called Guarantees of Origin (GCs).
-The fungible assets are called GC slices.
+In the Project-Origin Electricity implementation a Granular Certificate consists of a fungible and non-fungible digital assets.
+The non-fungible part are the information on the GC, all the attributes on it.
+The fungible assets are called GC slices and contain the owner information and the amount in the slice.

 The GCs are issued by an issuing body and are stored in a registry.
 And an owner keeps track of their ownership of GC slices in a wallet.
 The process of issuing a GC is a complex process that involves multiple systems, to simplify this process, the OriginStamp is created.

 It will enable an issuing body to issue GCs using a simple REST API, and OriginStamp will take care of the complexity of the process.